 We often write about Benjamin Graham because he is considered the father of value investing.
 His clear teachings of how to analyze stocks and bonds using formulas and restrictive conditions make sense to me and are easy to follow.
 His book, The Intelligent Investor, first published in 1949, provides all of the information needed to become a successful value investor.
 Benjamin Graham taught investment courses at Columbia University in addition to running his Graham-Newman Partnership, investment advisors, for many years.
 Many of his students at Columbia became successful investors, including Warren Buffett.

-Warren Edward Buffett, born 91 years ago in Omaha, Nebraska, is the “Oracle of Omaha.”
-Warren Buffett grew up in Omaha and Washington, D.C. before attaining his bachelors and masters degrees from the University of Nebraska and Columbia University.
+Warren Edward Buffett, born 92 years ago in Omaha, Nebraska, is the “Oracle of Omaha.”
+Warren Buffett grew up in Omaha and Washington, D.C. before attaining his bachelor’s and masters degrees from the University of Nebraska and Columbia University.
 Mr. Buffett became interested in investing at an early age and attended Columbia because Benjamin Graham and David Dodd, another well-known securities analyst, taught there.

 Buffett then went to work for Buffett-Falk, his father’s brokerage company, before joining Graham-Newman for three years.
 Mr. Buffett then ventured out on his own and formed several investment partnerships, which purchased a company called Berkshire Hathaway, a textile manufacturing firm.
 In 1962, Buffett liquidated his partnerships to focus on Berkshire, and the rest is history.

 Warren Buffett made one successful investment after another using Berkshire Hathaway (BRK-B) as his conduit.
 He had learned well from Benjamin Graham.
 Buffett became adamant that his stocks provide a wide margin of safety.
 The intrinsic value of a company must outweigh the company’s stock price.
-Although he’s been usurped as the world’s richest man by tech heavyweights, his $100 billion network is a testament to his value investing principles.
+Although he’s been usurped as the world’s richest man by tech heavyweights, his $110 billion net worth is a testament to his value investing principles.

 Want to invest like Warren Buffett?
 Here are seven value investing guidelines to get you started in the right direction.